PNM-code/example-helloworld/README.md

 # hello-work
-Code input "Hello world" of all  program languages
+Code print "Hello world" of all  program languages